argythana/dev_boilerplate_course/README.md

 You finished the course with flying colors and enjoyed it?
 Please check out and contribute to the Run4more [Public Analytics Repository](https://github.com/argythana/r4m_public_demo).
 It is a baby project in its first steps that is being developed as an "Academy" for working on real data and real tasks from the Run4more StartUp!
-In the very near future, data from more StartUps will be added and the project will be expanded to a "StartUps Analytics Academy".
+In the very near future, data from more StartUps will be added and the project will be expanded to become a "StartUps Analytics Academy".